Anti-Corrosion Coatings Market Size and Share

 Anti-corrosion coatings provide protection to metal components from rust, salt spray, moisture, oxidation, and other industrial chemicals and corrosive environments.
 The anti-corrosive properties of these coatings ensure the longer lifespan of metal components.

-The anti-corrosion coatings market is segmented by resin type, technology, end-user industry, and by geography.
+The anti-corrosion coatings market is segmented by resin type, technology, end-user industry, and geography.
 By resin type, the market is segmented into epoxy, polyester, polyurethane, vinyl ester, and other resin types.
 By technology, the market is segmented into water-borne, solvent-borne, powder, and UV-cured.
 By end-user industry, the market is segmented into oil & gas, marine, power, infrastructure, industrial, aerospace and defense, transportation, and other end-user industries.
-The report also covers the market size and forecasts for the anti-corrosion coatings market in 15 countries across major regions.
+The report also covers the market size and forecasts for the anti-corrosion coatings market in 18 countries across major regions.
+For each segment, the market sizing and forecasts have been done on the basis of revenue (USD).

 | Epoxy |